WICG/focus-visible/README.md

 provides a prototype intended to achieve the goals we are proposing with technology that exists today in order for developers to be able to try it out, understand it and provide feedback.
-It simply sets a `.focus-ring-enabled` class to the body element to provide a way to disable focus styles only when the polyfill is loaded.
+It sets a `.js-focus-ring` class on the body element to provide a way to disable focus styles only when the polyfill is loaded.
 It also sets a `.focus-ring` class on the active element if the script determines that the keyboard is being used.